-Whether you’re looking for a more efficient way to pay bills and household expenses or you’re wanting to cover the cost of your family between you, combining your finances with your partner can be helpful.
+Whether you’re looking for a more efficient way to pay bills and household expenses, or you’re wanting to cover the cost of your family between you, combining your finances with your partner can be helpful.
 Before you do, it’s important to look at the pros and cons of opening different types of accounts together.

 Joint current accounts

 A joint current account can be useful for handling shared expenses with your partner.
-You can decide whether you’ll both contribute your full wage, a percentage of your wage or another amount which you both agree on.
+You can decide whether you’ll both contribute your full wage, a percentage of your wage or another amount which you agree on.
 It’s useful to decide this prior to opening a joint account.

 If you do open a joint current account, be aware that it does carry some risks and there are things you need to consider.
-If one of you has a poor credit rating, it may affect the other person, as you may be ‘co-scored’.1 You’ll also lose some privacy, as you will both be able to see what’s happening on the account.
+If one of you has a poor credit rating, it may affect the other person, as you may be ‘co-scored’.1 You’ll also lose some privacy, as you'll both be able to see what’s happening on the account.

 Joint savings accounts

-Taking out a joint loan or another form of joint debt can be useful for purchasing something you need quickly – if you don’t have time to save up for it.
-Keep in mind you’ll both be responsible for paying back the money and if one of you stops for whatever reason the other person will still be responsible for making the full payment.
+Taking out a joint loan or another form of joint debt, can be useful for purchasing something you need quickly – if you don’t have time to save up for it.
+Keep in mind, you’ll both be responsible for paying back the money and if one of you stops for whatever reason, the other person will still be responsible for making the full payment.